ChrisChinchilla/chrischinchilla.com/_posts/2020/2020-11-05-the-weekly-squeak-graph-and-ai-with-gaurav-deshpande.markdown

 ---
-title: "Graph and AI with Gaurav Deshpande"
+title: "The Weekly Squeak - Graph and AI with Gaurav Deshpande"
 layout: video
 created_at: 2020-11-05 15:00:00 UTC
 author: ""